isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 Variadic templates is the most general mechanism for that, and is both efficient and type-safe.
-Don't use C varargs.
+Don’t use C varargs.

 ##### Example